KristiyanDinev/RestaurantSystem/README.md

 ## Dishes and Restaurant

+First of all that user must be logged in to see the restaurants.
+So the system can actually pick the restaurants in his city.

 When a user visits the website, he needs to select a restaurant (`/restaurants`), then that restaurat is saved in the cookie by `restaurant_id` key (it is an **int**).
 That string `restaurant_id` is located in `Controllers/RestaurantController.cs` and `Services/RestaurantService.cs`.

 You need to select a restaurant, before you got to see the dishes.
-You don't need a login or registression to see the retaurants or dishes.

 ## Orders